bsubercaseaux/norine/README.md

 ## Proving Conjecture 2

-To verify **Conjecture 2** from our submitted paper, use the following command:
+To verify **Conjecture 2** from our paper, use the following command:

 ```bash
 python3 enc/norine_general_pysat.py -n N --conjecture1 --antipodal-coloring --first-vertex-min-degree